Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yeah, there's a few more bits on here.

-The issuance of C B D C and Digital Identity Framework remains a live and sensitive area of policy making.
+The issuance of CBDC and Digital Identity Framework remains a live and sensitive area of policymaking.

 So everyone will hate it and you won't be able to do it.

-I think what's going on there is if they announce this now, um, it's going to have a very detrimental effect on the economy, and that's that's how I could interpret it.
+I think what's going on there is if they announce this now, it's going to have a very detrimental effect on the economy.

-Market as well.
+Yeah, market as well.

-Don't use my uh FOI uh reference number.
+Don't use my FOI reference number.

-You have to do your own FOI, but you can use the template to help you, and maybe it might add some public pressure.
+You have to do your own FOI, but you can use the template to help you.

-W what are the risks of public debate?
+Sorry, sorry, what are the risks of public debate?

 I know.

-I know the democracy is meant to be.
+I know democracy is meant to be.

 I know, and that's an omission within itself.